Complex public problems involve many people with only a piece of the answer.

-• No special software to learn, your computer opens the spreadsheet
+• No special software to learnYour computer opens both

 Step one

 You name the biggest problem your organization is facing and every role who touches it.
-We listen and build around your needs.
+We take that in and build around your needs.

 Step two